erinev/order-management-api-exercise/README.md

 * As a retailer I can retrieve completed orders reports.
 Report should show total items quantity and amount per customer.

 ## Non-Functional
-* Orders report should be updated periodically (every 2 minutes)
+* Reports should be updated periodically (every 2 minutes)
 * Ensure that requests coming from API users are valid
 * Include prerequisites and steps to launch in README
 * The solution code must be in a git repository